Introduction

 However, UPS provides estimated delivery windows based on service levels.
 These service levels include:

-Additionally, it may be helpful to look at how the different zip codes affect the time of delivery.
+Additionally, it may be helpful to look at how the different zip codes affect the delivery time.
 You can do this through the U.S. Ground Maps Search on the UPS site.

-Now that you have some knowledge about delivery timeframes with UPS, let’s take a look at some more tips and things to consider when delivering.
+Now that you know about delivery timeframes with UPS, let’s look at some more tips and things to consider when delivering.

 How to Manage UPS Deliveries: